victorcovi/sq1_assignment/README.md

 ### Setup environments and secrets

-Create the **environment** folder in the project root and define 3 files inside of it corresponding to the 3 different flavours (you can also download the files in the link below).
+Create the **environment** folder in the project root and define 3 files inside of it corresponding to the 3 different flavours (you can find and download the files in the link below).

 Also before testing in Android define a **secrets.properties** file inside the android directory.